 When you meet with a workers compensation attorney, the following information will be requested from you:

-17. Be certain you have the names and addresses of all physicians and hospitals who rendered medical treatment since the accident, including but not limited to the injuries arising from the accident.
-Attempt to obtain the amount of all physicians bills and prepare a file for paid
+Be certain you have the names and addresses of all physicians and hospitals who rendered medical treatment since the accident, including but not limited to the injuries arising from the accident.
+Attempt to obtain the amount of all physicians bills and prepare a file for paid and unpaid bills.

 If you are injured while working, we recommend you immediately speak with an experienced attorney.